Salish Sea Nature Connections

 Forest Therapy Walks, Victoria & Vancouver Island, BC

-Forest & Nature Therapy walks with Kelly Kiss, ANFT Certified Forest Therapy Guide.
+Forest & Nature Therapy walks with Kelly Hutchison, ANFT Certified Forest Therapy Guide.

-Shinrin-Yoku (Forest Bathing) on Salt Spring Island, the Gulf Islands and Vancouver Island (Saanich), BC.
+Shinrin-Yoku (Forest Bathing) on Vancouver Island, Salt Spring Island & the Gulf Islands of BC.

 Coles Bay Regional park, is a quiet, small park located just outside of Victoria, between Brentwood Bay and Deep Cove in North Saanich.
 Walk a short distance through a canopy of native Douglas Fir, Cedar, Black Hawthorn, and Arbutus trees to Coles Bay, and enjoy beautiful views of the Saanich Inlet!